pgotta/Stemmy/README.md

 export MIDI but not string tab (they're unpitched).

-`get_tabs.bat` installs Basic Pitch with `--no-deps` on purpose: its metadata hard-pins TensorFlow on Python 3.11+, which has no supported-Python wheel and would fail.
-Stemmy only needs the bundled ONNX model plus `onnxruntime`, so the installer adds just the light runtime deps it actually uses (`librosa`, `scikit-learn`, `onnxruntime`, `pretty_midi`, `resampy`, and friends).
+`get_tabs.bat` installs Basic Pitch with `--no-deps` on purpose: its metadata hard-pins TensorFlow on Python 3.11+, which has no Windows/py3.12 wheel and would fail; Stemmy only needs the bundled ONNX model plus `onnxruntime`, so the installer adds just the light runtime deps.

 ## Karaoke mode (playlist batch)